- How to Apply

-- Pay your K visa fee using one of the following options: online payment with a debit card/PolCard, online banking transfer (applicant’s own bank) or cash at Bank (applicant’s own bank), cash at any location featuring the “Moje Rachunki” logo.
+- Pay your K visa fee using one of the following options: online payment with a Credit/Debit Card/PolCard, online banking transfer or cash at applicant’s own bank.
 Please check your visa fee payment options.

 - Complete online form DS-160 Nonimmigrant Visa Application and print out the confirmation page.

 - Schedule a K visa interview appointment at the Embassy online at www.ustraveldocs.com/pl.
-You can do it immediately after you pay the visa fee online, or the day after the payment is done in person at “Moje Rachunki”.
 You will need the receipt number printed on your receipt.